A small atrium building forms the M54's only motorway service area, acting as a pit stop on the route to Shrewsbury and Mid Wales.

 In addition to the coffee stand by the entrance, two units were provided: initially these were Burger King and a large restaurant counter.
 Next to these was a third counter, used to purchase fuel and items from Welcome Break's own-branded shop.
 In line with all other Welcome Breaks, the shop was later branded WHSmith, but it was still selling fuel and stock which was displayed all over the back of the building.

 The restaurant was eventually removed and became a large Waitrose.
 In May 2018, the WHSmith sign was taken down from sales counter and instead an un-branded 'please pay here' was used, alongside the Shell logo.
 This change made space for the introduction of The Pasty Shop, an Upper Crust brand.
-The shop is expected to be refurbished again in Spring 2023, at which point The Pasty Shop will be removed.
+The shop was refurbished again in June 2023, which saw The Pasty Shop replaced with Welcome Break's The Good Bakery offering.

 |Corley (M6 south, 44 miles)|